ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 A new extension `-XLambdaLayout` is introduced.
 Under this extension, lambda expressions can have guards.
 Like the current behavior with `-XMultiWayIf`, these guards introduce an implicit layout.
+Lambdas expressions are also allowed to have zero parameters.

-Furthermore, if after the `\`, a newline occurs before the first pattern and guard, the `\` serves as a layout herald.
+Furthermore, if after the `\`, a newline occurs before the first pattern and guard the `\` serves as a layout herald.
+(This means other whitespace or comments could appear between the `\` and the newline character.
+For simplicity, this is not reflected in the BNF.)
 Multiple clauses of the form `clause` (see BFN of changed syntax) may then be used in the following lines.

-Zero clauses are also permitted if the `-XEmptyCase` extension is enabled, just like with case- and `\case`-expressions.
+Zero clauses are not permitted.
+This means that with `-XEmptyCase`, `-XLambdaCase` still has one (albeit rarely used) construct that cannot be replaced by a lambda expression without making it slightly longer, though `\case {}` *can* be replaced by `\x -> case x of  {}`.
+This could potentially be addressed in a future proposal, for example by adding absurd patterns, to provide a more general solution.
+Note that the `\case {}` construct only works for function of one argument.

 Like the existing behavior for alternatives in case- and `\case`-expressions, and equations in function declaration syntax, it is